Florence bans eating on pavements or doorsteps at meal times

 Tourists often eat in the street to avoid paying to dine at cafes.

-Last year, after a man swam naked in Rome’s Trevi Fountain.
+Last year, a man swam naked in Rome’s Trevi Fountain.

 The city then began fining people bathing in monumental fountains or eating on them.